St. Luke's Children's

 Refills on controlled substances cannot be called in, mailed, or faxed to your pharmacy.
 These must be picked up at our office during our regular business hours.
 We are able to give you three consecutive month refills at a time for you to take to your pharmacy.

 For a medication refill, please call us at (208) 381-7328.

-At St. Luke's Children's Developmental Pediatrics, we feel that a better-educated patient is a healthier patient.
+At St. Luke's Children's Center for Autism and Neurodevelopmental Disabilities, we feel that a better-educated patient is a healthier patient.
 In keeping with this philosophy, we have provided the list below of links to online information about some of the more common conditions we treat.

 - Attention Deficient Hyperactivity Disorder

 - Attention Deficit Disorder Associate

 - Inside ADHD

 - ADD WareHouse